 It begins with Jesus in the temple and he’s preaching to the people.
-And some Greeks are also in the temple, but in the gentile side of the temple.
-They have come around because it’s going to be a great festival day the following Saturday, the day (inaudible) by which Jesus dies, and they’ve come to worship at the Passover feast.
+And some Greeks are also in the temple, but in the Gentile side of the temple.
+They have come around because it’s going to be a great festival day the following Saturday, the day we remind you by which Jesus dies, and they’ve come to worship at the Passover feast.

 Now many, many, many times Greeks did come to Jerusalem, because the Jewish people had a reputation for having a kind of faith that people of the whole world were looking for at that time.

 Because most of the religions that were sprouting about at that time had been highly corrupted and they were full of wonderful little stories and that, but they had no feeling that they gave people reason for living except, of course, the Jewish people whose religion by this time was over one thousand five hundred years old from the time of Abraham.

 Anyhow, when Jesus heard that they were there, he spoke to them.
 It’s the only time he spoke to them and he spoke to them in these words: